Gerd Bornheim

 Gerd Alberto Bornheim (19 November 1929 – 5 September 2002) was a Brazilian philosopher and professor.
-Considered one of Brazil's foremost Heidegger scholars, he engaged primarily with aesthetics, existentialism and with the history of Philosophy, specializing on pre-socratic thought and romantic philosophy.
+Considered one of Brazil's leading Heidegger scholars, he worked primarily with aesthetics, existentialism, and the history of Philosophy, specializing on pre-socratic thought and romantic philosophy.
 He was one of the founders of the Brazilian Academy of Philosophy.

 Career

-He graduated with a degree in Philosophy from the Pontifical Catholic University of Rio Grande do Sul, then moved to Paris to study at the Sorbonne University under Jean Hyppolite and Jean Wahl, who introduced him to the works of Martin Heidegger.
-He then received a scholarship to the University of Oxford, where he studied english literature.
+He graduated with a degree in Philosophy from the Pontifical Catholic University of Rio Grande do Sul, then moved to Paris to study at the University of Paris under Jean Hyppolite and Jean Wahl, who introduced him to the works of Martin Heidegger.
+He then received a scholarship to the University of Oxford, where he studied English literature.

 In Brazil, he taught at the Federal University of Rio Grande do Sul, at the Federal University of Rio de Janeiro and at the State University of Rio de Janeiro.